Your aggregate score is the single most important number in your university application. Here is exactly how it is calculated.

 An aggregate alone is not enough.
 Many programmes also require specific elective subjects.
 For example:

 If you do not have the required elective, you will not be admitted regardless of your aggregate.
-AdmitGH automatically checks both your aggregate and your electives when showing you matches.
+Admify automatically checks both your aggregate and your electives when showing you matches.